DCLRL/dclrl.github.io/index.md

 ## Non-archival Submissions

 We will also accept submissions of extended abstracts for works-in-progress and submission of work published elsewhere (including the LREC main conference).
-These submissions will be not receive a full review process, but relevant, high-quality submissions will be listed in our proceedings and linked from our workshop website as relevenat work and we will include as many as possible in a poster session.
+These submissions will be not receive a full review process, but relevant, high-quality submissions will be listed in our proceedings and linked from our workshop website as relevant work and we will include as many as possible in a poster session.
 We are still working out the details of this process and will post more information soon.

 ## Dates